 The resurgence that outboard motors have had in the past few years has many owners considering repowering their boats.
 Whether it’s a financial matter and a new boat isn’t an option or the fact that a given owner loves the layout of his current model and the engines are just tired, more people are looking at repowering.

 In any re-power project the first step needs to be making sure that the boat is still healthy.
-Spend a few hundred dollars on a good surveyor and find out it the boat is sound.
-Is the laminate sound, the stringers still attached, water intrusion into the transom?
-A boat that looks great on the outside can have hidden problems so get it checked out.
+Spend a few hundred dollars on a good surveyor and find out if the boat is sound.
+Is the laminate sound?
+Are the stringers still attached?
+Is there water intrusion into the transom?
+A boat that looks great on the outside can have hidden problems, so get it checked out.

 Once the decision to repower has been made, the next choice is the new motors.
 In the early days of four-stroke outboard design and construction, these motors were much heavier than their two-stroke counterparts.
 Many boat manufacturers cautioned against replacing original two-stroke outboards with newer, heavier four-strokes because transoms weren’t designed to handle them.